PhaniKulkarni/DataScienceAssignments/README.md

 1. Files Explanation
    (a) data_preprocessing.py:
        Loads and preprocesses PDF files from the data/ folder.
+Here I have uploaded 1 sample file and 1 diabetic information file
        Splits documents into manageable chunks and cleans text for embedding.

    (b) data_embedding.py: